 MOQ & Lead Time

-Lace fabric MOQ and lead time vary depending on material type, design complexity, and production setup.
+MOQ and lead time depend on lace type, material readiness, design complexity, and production setup.

 We review these factors early so order planning is clearer before confirmation.

-At WELLLACE, these factors are reviewed early so order planning is based on actual production conditions.
+At WELLLACE, these details are reviewed early so your order plan is based on actual production conditions rather than rough assumptions.

 Minimum Order Quantity (MOQ)

-Once a design is confirmed, repeat orders are often easier to arrange with more stable quantity planning
+Once specifications are confirmed, repeat orders are often easier to arrange with clearer quantity planning and more stable setup conditions.

 MOQ is influenced by: